-Throughout history mandalas have appeared in diverse culture and spiritual traditions, as meditative mind-tools for focussing attention and opening inner pathways of understanding and transcendence.
-Generally depicted in the form of a circle of disc, the structure of a mandala typically includes a circumference and center and often incorporates radial geometric designs.
+Throughout history mandalas have appeared in diverse cultural and spiritual traditions, as meditative mind-tools for focussing attention and opening inner pathways of understanding and transcendence.
+Generally depicted in the form of a circle or disc, the structure of a mandala typically includes a circumference and center, and often incorporates radial geometric designs.

 In ancient Tibetan Buddhist texts it is written that when a divine celestial palace is created it has the power to liberate upon sight.

 According to Tibetan Buddhist tradition, a mandala is a sacred sphere of divinity representing the universe in microcosm.
 Like a tuning fork, mandalas are believed to be generators of peace, magnetizing the innate essence of wisdom and compassion inherent within all beings.Two dimensional (painted) and three dimensional (architecturally constructed) Vajrayana mandalas are specifically designed to enshrine the enlightened essence of particular deities (spiritual guides representing various characteristics of enlightenment).
 It is believed that merely through the act of viewing a consecrated mandala one received the blessings of the deities residing within it.